Sciss/Eisenkraut/README.md

 ## downloading

-A binary version of Eisenkraut for all platforms is provided through [GitHub Releases](https://github.com/Sciss/Eisenkraut/releases/latest).
+A binary version of Eisenkraut for all platforms is provided through [archive.org](https://archive.org/details/eisenkraut) and [GitHub Releases](https://github.com/Sciss/Eisenkraut/releases/latest).
 You need a Java runtime for Eisenkraut.
 Type `java -version` in a terminal to find out whether you have Java installed.
 Otherwise look at https://adoptopenjdk.net/ for ways of installing OpenJDK on your operating system.
 Furthermore, you need SuperCollider, the installation of which is described in the next section.